euphort-wind/euphort-wind.github.io/content/post/malta/index.md

     image: 8dish.jpg
     caption: Maltese Rabbit Stew
 ---
 Hej!
-I share an extract of my experience of visiting inviting Malta.
+I'm sharing a glimpse of my experience visiting hospitable Malta.
 I was there in the spring of 2025.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
-Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.
+Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Valletta, Birgu, St. Paul's Bay, Rabat, Mdina, Mellieħa.<br>